 Video: They left us completely on the street

-Helping CSOs take on environmental threats The operations of the mining company in Arco Minero del Orinoco, Venezuela, has had destructive impacts on both the environment and the local and indigenous communities in this area.
+Helping CSOs take on environmental threats The mining operations in Arco Minero del Orinoco, Venezuela, has had destructive impacts on both the environment and the local and indigenous communities in this area.
 PIN supports local civil society organisations that track environmental and human rights abuses in Arco Minero del Orinoco.
 We also support capacity building in communities which are vulnerable to threats from illegal mining companies and other groups.Video: Resisting the Orinoco Mining Arc

 Environmental protection In Cuba, PIN supports civic environmental activities including afforesting, river clean-ups, and environmental awareness campaigns.
-We organise trainings on ecology, recycling, nature protection, and campaign organising.
-In 2016, we published a report about the status of the environment in Cuba, together with our Cuban partners.The environmental situation in Cuba
+We organise training inecology, recycling, nature protection, and campaign organising.
+In 2016, together with our Cuban partners, we published a report about the status of the environment in Cuba.The environmental situation in Cuba

 Video: Cuban artists sound the alarm on the environment they live in

 In 2018, PIN signed an open letter that appealed to all countries in Latin Americana and the Caribbean to ratify the Escazú Convention.
 This convention brought forth the first agreement on access to information, public participation, and legal protections in environmental matters in Latin America and the Caribbean.
 The Escazú Convention was ultimately ratified by the minimum number of countries required, and entered into force in April 2021.Environmental matters agreement in Latin America and the Caribbean